Your cart is currently empty!

 - Allowing the part to cool naturally or using other cooling methods such as quenching it in water once the welding is complete.

-Materials Suitable for Laser Welding
+Materials Suitable for Welding

 Laser welding is applicable to a variety of materials, including: